dawranliou/dawranliou.com/content/about.md

 ## Footnotes

-[^1]: There is an interesting backstory to my LISP experiences: Clojure wasn't my first LISP language.
-Back in 2008 when I was a sophomore, I was already writing [AutoLISP] to generate CADs (Computer-Aided Design) for my Mechanical Design class.
-AutoLISP wasn't quite like general-purpose programming, but I still felt nostalgic when I first started learning [Clojure].
+[^1]: There is an interesting backstory to my LISP experiences: Clojure wasn't
+    my first LISP language.
+Back in 2008, when I was a sophomore, I was already writing [AutoLISP] to generate CADs (Computer-Aided Design) for my Mechanical Design class.
+Programming with AutoLISP wasn't like using a general-purpose programming language, but I still felt nostalgic when I started learning [Clojure].

 [ClojureScript]: https://clojurescript.org/